getbraincloud/examples-unity/README.md

 ## Push Notifications & Marketplace

-This example showcases how to push notifications through brainCloud using the Firebase Messaging plugin and as well as how to make use of brainCloud's Marketplace features.
+This example showcases how to push notifications through brainCloud using the Firebase Messaging plugin and how to make use of brainCloud's Marketplace features.
 Check out the [Marketplace README.md](./Marketplace/README.md) for more information.

 ---